ShrineethKotian/Image-Processing-for-Gaming-Content/README.md

+# Computer Vision Praktikum Project, 2025 – University of Würzburg
-# Image-Processing-for-Gaming-Content
+## Image-Processing-for-Gaming-Content
 A 3-part pipeline to make synthetic game images more realistic using ISP, Super-Resolution, and GAN discriminators.
 Improves color, detail, and realism with FID/KID evaluation against Cityscapes.

-# Computer Vision Praktikum Project, 2025 – University of Würzburg – Photorealism Enhancement Pipeline

 This repository contains a modular pipeline to enhance photorealism in synthetic video game imagery (GTA5) using three core components: